EC2 Metadata Endpoint Protection

 The threat

 Server-side request forgery (SSRF) lets an attacker make the server fetch arbitrary URLs.
-The metadata endpoint at 169.254.169.254 is a high-value target: it returns IAM credentials.
+The EC2 metadata endpoint at 169.254.169.254 is the high-value target because it returns IAM credentials, and once an attacker has IAM credentials they have whatever the instance role permits.

 IMDSv2 enforcement

 IMDSv2 requires a session token.
-The attacker must first PUT to get a token, then GET with the token.
-Most SSRF vectors only support GET, blocking the attack.
+The caller must first PUT to obtain a token, then GET with the token attached.
+Most SSRF vectors only support GET, which is what blocks the attack at the protocol layer.

 Hop limit configuration